alejandrobll/py-sphviewer/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/XOcCguGU0cE/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

-Previous movies show a 3D rotation around a dark matter halo taken from a cosmological simulation and the "Cosmic Web Stripping" process, which arise from hydrodynamical interaction betweet the gas content of dwarf galaxies and the large-scale structure of the Universe, respectively
+Previous movies show a 3D rotation around a dark matter halo taken from a cosmological simulation and the "Cosmic Web Stripping" process, which arises from hydrodynamical interaction betweet the gas content of a dwarf galaxy and the large-scale structure of the Universe

 #Changelogs
 - version 1.0.4